-It's a place that every tourist in America should visit, but you'll enjoy your visit more if you remember that it was designed for corpses, and that colorful Boot Hill characters such as Bronco Charley, Stinging Lizard, 3-Fingered Jack Dunlap and the rest really weren't murdered, hanged, shot, stabbed, blown up, run over by wagons, or ambushed by Indians for your amusement.
+It's a graveyard that every tourist in America should visit, but you'll enjoy your visit more if you remember that it was designed for corpses, and that colorful Boot Hill characters such as Bronco Charley, Stinging Lizard, 3-Fingered Jack Dunlap and the rest really weren't poisoned, hanged, shot, stabbed, blown up, run over by wagons, or ambushed by Indians for your entertainment.